South Africa Votes With Long ANC Dominance In The Balance - UrduPoint

 South Africa Votes With Long ANC Dominance In The Balance

-South African voters queued -- many of them for hours -- to cast their ballots on Wednesday in a landmark general election that has left the ruling ANC fighting to protect its three-decade-long exclusive grip on power

-Soweto, (APP - UrduPoint / Pakistan Point News - 29th May, 2024) South African voters queued -- many of them for hours -- to cast their ballots on Wednesday in a landmark general election that has left the ruling ANC fighting to protect its three-decade-long exclusive grip on power.
+Johannesburg, (APP - UrduPoint / Pakistan Point News - 30th May, 2024) South African voters queued -- many of them for hours -- to cast their ballots on Wednesday in a landmark general election that leaves the ruling ANC fighting to protect its three-decade-long exclusive grip on power.

 With opposition challenges from both the left and right, unemployment and crime at near record levels and a new generation growing up with no memory of the struggle against white-minority rule, the ruling party may lose its absolute majority and be forced to share power.